This chocolate spread is something I came up with as a delicious morning breakfast option. It’s great to mix up what you have for breakfast daily.

 In addition to working with my doctor to bring my hormones back into alignment, I also began to research and put together recipes and protocols for myself that were based on my original college studies of nutrition in indigenous cultures.

 Along the way I started this blog, and was invited to teach cooking classes at Whole Foods Market after a store employee lost 50 pounds in one year from reading the blog and using my recipes (you can read my 5-Step Food Prep and Recipe Guide here, and watch a video of that very employee introducing me to a cooking class)!

 The Body Fuel System followed soon after, and I’ve been turning out healthy recipes and easily accessible workouts ever since.

-This year I turned 40, and about halfway through the year, my energy dropped.
+About halfway through the year I turned 40, my energy dropped.
 It wasn’t anything like what I experienced when I was younger but it concerned me, and I immediately looked at my diet.

 If you’re in Rock Your Life, you probably heard me talk in class about the blood and gut biome testing I did that gave me some amazing data.
 It turned out, I was deficient in a few key vitamins – and I was having a reaction to eggs.

 No matter how healthy you are, it’s always a good idea to pay attention to how you’re feeling, as the body is always in a dynamic state of adaptation, which is why I say there isn’t one “perfect diet” for everyone.
 Different things work for different people at different times.